WildGums/Orc.Controls/README.md

 Double click on any number to start editing.
 Press the "Tab" key to move to the next number.

-Double click on a letter to display a drop down list to choose from.
+Click on a letter to display a drop down list to choose from.

 ### How to use DateTimePickerControl